 Wife is just fabulous.

-He ran the OMB, he's been the trade representative, freshman class 1994, 54 years old.
+He's been a trade representative, freshman class 1994, 54 years old.

 He would be.

-And in Tim Pollenty, uh governor of Minnesota, uh one of the GOP's leading and most likable modernizers.
+And then Tim Polenti, governor of Minnesota, one of the GOP's leading and most likable modernizers.

 Jonah Goldberg would have McCain pick Sam Nunn, among other possibilities.